umasse/khcoaching/content/success_stories.md

 I had some doubts about what the purpose of coaching would be for me, whether I needed it, or how it might help.
 I decided to go ahead with it anyway based on the first meetings I had with Karin, particularly the one where we talked about getting into classrooms.
 It was enlightening to see through our discussion that what I had perceived as obstacles to getting into classrooms weren't the source of the problem.

-The PQ training has been incredibly powerful for me.
-I have found that it makes it possible for me to address many of the challenges around balance, stress and focus that contributing to my coaching goals.
+For years I've read so much about mindfulness, meditation and wellbeing, but struggled to practice consistently in the midst of a busy life with young children and a demanding job.
+The PQ training was incredibly powerful for me.
+It has provided a simple and incredibly effective way to tap into this knowledge, be present and feel happy and calm.
+I have found that PQ enables me to address many of the challenges around balance, stress and focus that contribute to my coaching goals.
+It's so simple and it works!

 What makes Karin an effective coach for educators is that she shares a love of learning and commitment to students.
 She understands why this work is so hard and so important.
 She’s patient and a great listener.
 Rather than give advice, she asks questions that help me to see or maybe to hear my own reflections more clearly so that I can advise myself.